ThomPijn/thompijnenburg/README.md

 ## 👋 Hi there
 Found me!
 I'm Thom and I am fascinated by Physics and AI.
-Currently doing Machine Learning stuff at Elsevier in Amsterdam.
+Currently doing Machine Learning at Elsevier in Amsterdam.

 ## 🚀 Tech I like
 ![](https://img.shields.io/badge/Python-informational?style=flat&logo=python&logoColor=white&color=002A32)